 - Aboveground alternative.
 Some people simply don't like the idea of being buried underground.
 For people who dislike the idea of being under soil, mausoleums offer a fresh-air alternative above ground.

 - Tradition.
 As one of the oldest burial methods, mausoleums offer a connection to treasured traditions.
-For example, in New Orleans and surrounding areas, aboveground entombment has been the tradition since the time of early settlers.
+For example, in and surrounding areas, aboveground entombment has been the tradition since the time of early settlers.

 - Privacy.
 Private family mausoleums offer a prominent and statuesque final resting place that can be customized to meet any family's needs.
 They are a good choice for families that desire exclusive access to their final resting place, or want to have the opportunity to visit loved ones in private.